privateprep/coding-space-website/src/pages/programs/summer.md

 templateKey: programs
 title: Summer
 titleColor: "#264548"
+seo:
+  title: Summer
-description: Beginning in June, these in person or live Zoom classes balance project-based coding education with hands-on activities and opportunities to create and explore at home.
+  seo_description: Beginning in June, these in person or live Zoom classes balance
+    project-based coding education with hands-on activities and opportunities to create and explore at home.
 Students will make new friends near and far, all while experiencing our signature 4:1 student to teacher ratio ensuring personalized attention when they need it.
 heroImage:
   image: /img/tcs-header.png
   alt: Accessibility name